 Upon taking over as the chief executive, Kramer was responsible for establishing Goodyear’s Strategy Roadmap, the long-term business vision and plan that is still being executed today.
 He also spearheaded construction of new state-of-the-art manufacturing plants and a product development center.

 In addition, he was responsible for driving strategic initiatives that delivered the five highest annual segment operating income marks in the company’s history.
 Among the major achievements were fully funding and de-risking the US salaried and hourly pension plans, refinancing company debt and divesting unprofitable businesses.

 Additionally, Kramer oversaw the complete modernization of the iconic Goodyear blimp, introducing a new generation of airships.
 The fleet’s three blimps feature the latest in aviation technology, greater range and faster speeds.

 Kramer’s appointment as CEO culminated a steady rise through the company in a series of key leadership roles over the course of a decade.
 After joining Goodyear in 2000 as vice president of corporate finance, he served as vice president of finance for the company’s North America business from 2002 to 2003.
 He was executive vice president and chief financial officer from 2004 to 2007.
 As president of Goodyear North America from 2007 to 2010, Kramer guided the business through the global recession and positioned it for sustained profitability in the years that followed.
 He also served as chief operating officer from June 2009 until being named CEO in 2010.

 Before joining Goodyear, Kramer was a partner with PricewaterhouseCoopers, where he spent 13 years including a three-year assignment based in France.

 Born in Cleveland, Kramer attended John Carroll University, earning a Bachelor of Science degree in business administration in 1986.
 He remains active as a JCU alumnus and served on the school’s Board of Trustees, 2007-2019.
-Kramer is an Executive Committee member of the Board of Directors for the National Association of Manufacturers, the largest manufacturing association in the United States.
 He previously served as the chairman and an executive committee member of the Rubber Manufacturers Association (now the US Tire Manufacturers Association).